wgmods/Mods-API-Documentation/docs/PythonAPI/ui.md

 So, you can show different UI information on the ship in two different mods using one UI component.

+If you want to find yiur component by ID in UI part, the Python code will look like this:

+	uiElementID = ui.createUiElement()
+	ui.addDataComponentWithId(uiElementID, 'my_component_ID', {'myModData': 'my mod data'})

+Then UI unbound2 code will look like this:

+	(var collection:gfx = "$datahub.getCollection(CC.mods_DataComponent)")
+	(var myModData:str = "$datahub.getPrimaryCompositeEntity(CC.mods_DataComponent, 0, 'my_component_ID')" (event "collection.evAdded") (event "collection.evRemoved"))

 #### Note
 *Will be able from client version 13.5 !*